Have You Ever Played

 Even better: I was more productive, I could focus solely on what I was writing, and I had so much fun!

 The fun never stopped.
-Even after playing with Vim for many years.
+Even after playing with Vim for almost a decade.

 What Will This Book Bring You?